BellaTatts/Digital-writing-folio/Week 3.md

 **John Cage -** very experimental with form.
 Creating his own rules for his compositions. played a cactus, has a song with 4 minutes of just silence.

-I am considering who to look at for my first assignment and have choosen a work from the Electronic Literature Collection - _The Vine and the fish_
+I am considering whom to look at for my first assignment and have chosen a work from the Electronic Literature Collection - _The Vine and the Fish_